DMaroo/GhidRust/README.md

 ## Adding it to Ghidra

 To add it to Ghidra, just click on `File -> Install Extensions...` and choose GhidRust there.
 Once installed, you will have a `GhidRust` entry in the Ghidra toolbar which can be used to invoke the plugin.

+You might need to activate it from the `File -> Configure...` menu.
+Choose the `Miscellaneous` section, and click the checkbox beside _RustDecPlugin_.